m-bock/purescript-transit/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Transit - Type-Safe State Machines
+# Transit

+## Introduction

 **Transit** is a PureScript library for building type-safe state machines.
 It provides a type-level DSL for specifying state transitions.
 You define your state machine once using this specification, and the compiler ensures your implementation matches it — eliminating bugs from invalid transitions, missing cases, or documentation drift.

-## Introduction

 ### Key Features

 - **Type-safe state transitions** - The compiler ensures all transitions are valid and complete
 - **Automatic diagram generation** - Generate state diagrams and transition tables directly from your specification
 - **Graph analysis** - Convert your state machine into a graph data structure for advanced analysis
+- **Performance** - Faster runtime and compile time performance compared to classic state machine implementations

 > If you're familiar with Servant[^servant] from Haskell, **Transit** follows a similar philosophy: just as Servant uses a REST API type-level specification to ensure type-safe routing functions and generate OpenAPI documentation, **Transit** uses a state machine graph type-level specification to ensure type-safe update functions and generate state diagrams.